 1. Unlicensed Individuals, Such as Life Insurance Agents, Selling Securities

-To verify that a person is licensed or registered to sell securities, call your state securities regulator.
+To verify that a person is licensed or registered to sell securities, call your state securities regulator, or check your state government's website.
 If the person is not registered, don't invest.
-In Indiana,11 of the 16 "cease and desist" orders issued by the Securities Division in the first quarter of this year have targeted insurance agents who were selling securities without the proper license.
-Most were independent life insurance agents.

 2. Affinity Group Fraud